 It’s the creation of an emotional universe.
-Storytelling is born in the 90s in the USA when most of the brands were empty of energy and imagination.
+Storytelling was born in the 90s in the USA when most of the brands were empty of energy and imagination.
 Rolf Jensen introduced the notion of a “Dream Society” in 2000:

 “The company with the best story wins: consumers will pay for the story that sparks the imagination, that reflects how we see ourselves and how we want others to see us” – Rolf Jensen

-Stories are the most important raw materials of the 21st century
+Stories are the Most Important Raw Materials of the 21st Century

-Storytelling builds the core, the essentials of the brand like its history, characters, collections, culture, values… It also awakes the customers’ sensibility, settles a long-lasting, loyal and emotional relationship, creates expectancy and impatience.
+Storytelling builds the core, the essentials of the brand like its history, characters, collections, culture, values… It also awakes the customers’ sensibility, settles a long-lasting, loyal, and emotional relationship, and creates expectancy and impatience.
 The final point is to create a sense of belonging by making storytelling the “soulmate” and the love story of the brand.

 Storytelling is described as “The machine for making stories and formatting minds.” – Christian Salmon

 Storytelling is Owned, Paid but Not Earned